Post-Angkor period: Contrary views

+Mid 17th century–19th century

 In 1642 Cambodian prince Ponhea Chan became king after overthrowing and assassinating king Outey.
 Malay Muslim merchants in Cambodia helped him in his takeover, and he subsequently converted to Islam from Buddhism, changed his name to Ibrahim, married a Malay woman and reigned as Ramathipadi I. His reign marked the historical apogee of Muslim rule in mainland Southeast Asia.

 Ramathipadi defeated the Dutch East India Company in naval engagements of the Cambodian–Dutch War during 1643 and 1644.
 Pierre de Rogemortes, the ambassador of the Company was killed alongside a third of his 432 men and it was not until two centuries later that Europeans played any important and influential role in Cambodian affairs.
 In the 1670s the Dutch left all the trading posts they had maintained in Cambodia after the massacre in 1643.
 The first Vietnamese military intervention took place in 1658-59, in which rebel Cambodian princes, Ibrahim Ramathipadi's own brothers, had requested military support to depose the Muslim ruler and restore Buddhism.

 Siam, which might otherwise have been courted as an ally against Vietnamese incursions in the 18th century, was itself involved in prolonged conflicts with Burma and in 1767 the Siamese capital of Ayutthaya was completely destroyed.
 However, Siam recovered and soon reasserted its dominion over Cambodia.
 The youthful Khmer king Ang Eng (1779–96) was installed as monarch at Oudong while Siam annexed Cambodia's Battambang and Siem Reap provinces.
 The local rulers became vassals under direct Siamese rule.

 A renewed struggle between Siam and Vietnam for control of Cambodia and the Mekong basin in the early 19th century resulted in Vietnamese dominance over a Cambodian vassal king.
 Justin Corfield writes in "French Indochina": "[1807] the Vietnamese expanded their lands by establishing a protectorate over Cambodia.
 However king […] Ang Duong was keen on Cambodia becoming independent of [...]
 Thailand [...] and Vietnam [...] and sought help from the British in Singapore.
 When that failed, he enlisted the help of the French."

 Attempts to force Cambodians to adopt Vietnamese customs caused several rebellions against Vietnamese rule.
 The most notable took place from 1840 to 1841, spreading through much of the country.

 Siam and Vietnam had fundamentally different attitudes concerning their relationship with Cambodia.
 The Siamese shared a common religion, mythology, literature, and culture with the Khmer, having adopted many religious and cultural practices.
 The Thai Chakri kings followed the Chakravatin system of an ideal universal ruler, ethically and benevolently ruling over all his subjects.

 The Vietnamese enacted a civilising mission, as they viewed the Khmer people as culturally inferior and regarded the Khmer lands as legitimate site for colonisation by settlers from Vietnam.

 The territory of the Mekong Delta became a territorial dispute between Cambodians and Vietnamese.
 Cambodia gradually lost control of the Mekong Delta.
 By the 1860s French colonist had taken over the Mekong Delta and establish the colony of French Cochinchina.